 At the end of each year, the City of Creve Coeur presents the Citizen of the Year award, recognizing an individual who has made outstanding contributions to Creve Coeur.
 The Citizen of the Year must be a resident of Creve Coeur, owner or employee of a business in Creve Coeur, or an individual who has made a considerable contribution to the city and its residents.
-Nominations for the next Citizen of the Year award will open during fall 2019.

-Citizens of the Year 2018
+Citizens of the Year 2019

 The City of Creve Coeur recognized the volunteer group known as “Team Tappmeyer” as Citizens of the Year 2019 for their dedication and service to the community at the annual Holiday Appreciation Event on Tuesday, December 3, at the Creve Coeur Government Center.
 Mayor Barry Glantz presented the awards to the group of volunteers at the event honoring all members of the city’s 14 boards, commissions and committees.

 Since 2010, the green-thumbed volunteers of Team Tappmeyer have met at Millennium Park to plant seeds, pull weeds and take on projects to beautify the area.
 This past year, Team Tappmeyer contributed approximately 500 volunteer hours of service.

 “The volunteers of Team Tappmeyer have dedicated themselves to making Millennium Park a beautiful public space for all to enjoy,” said Mayor Glantz.
 “They offer their time, knowledge and energy every Saturday morning to our community, while expecting nothing in return—embodying what it means to be outstanding citizens.”